rjk79/Data-Structures-Algorithms-System-Design/README.md

     root2 = find(edge[1])
     if root1 != root2:
         roots[root1] = root2
-        #logic for being in same group
+        #logic for being in same group ex: count -= 1
     else:
        #logic for being in diff group
 ```